Deborah Padberg - Board Chairperson

 An expert in personalized learning, school systems and preparing teachers, Heather has represented organizations across the country – ranging from local charter networks to nationally renowned education technology organizations.
 Heather joined Larson Communications after eight years as an award-winning education reporter at the San Mateo Daily Journal, including freelance work which appeared in the San Francisco Chronicle and Parenting on the Peninsula.
 Heather earned her bachelor’s degree in journalism with a minor in social science from San Francisco State University.
 Heather lives with her husband and son in Concord.
 She is also active with the Make-A-Wish Foundation as a long-time wish granter.

 Life is change.
 Some question whether the means justify the ends or the ends justify the means.
-Possessing a degree in social work and nonviolent conflict and change, a masters degree in dance, further education in the visual arts and theatre technology and having managed technology operations for many years I have come to the conclusion that the means justify the ends.
+Possessing a degree in social work and nonviolent conflict and change (BA, Syracuse University), a masters degree in dance (MFA, California Institute of the Arts), further education in the visual arts and theater technology, and having overseen technology operations for many years (Technology Manager, Kaiser Permanente's MultiMedia Communications), I have come to the conclusion that the means justify the ends.
 To achieve the ideals of civilization, methods that facilitate progressive change must lead.
 Performing arts is one way that expresses the need for change and that is what brought me to the board of CoCoSPA.
 Edith Hamilton said it well, “Civilization, a much abused word, stands for a high matter quite apart from telephones and electric lights.
 It is a matter of imponderables, of delight in the things of the mind, of love of beauty, of honor, grace, courtesy, delicate feeling.
 Where imponderables are the things of first importance, there is the height of civilization, and if, at the same time, the power of art exists unimpaired, human life has reach a level seldom attained, and very seldom surpassed.”